SATPURA NATIONAL PARK | WILDLIFE SAFARI & TRAVEL GUIDE TO SATPURA

 Peak Season: November to March

 At a distance of 17 km from Sohagpur, 42 km from Pipariya, 64 km from Hoshangabad, 65 km from Itarsi, 93 km from Pachmarhi, 140 km from Bhopal, Satpura National Park, also known as Satpura Tiger Reserve, is located in the Hoshangabad district of Madhya Pradesh, India.
-Cradled in the Satpura Range, it is one of the popular national parks in Madhya Pradesh and among the popular tiger reserves in India.
+Cradled in the Satpura Range, it is one of the popular national parks in Madhya Pradesh, and among the popular places to visit near Bhopal.

 Covering an area of about 524 sq. km, Satpura National Park was established in 1981.
 It was first explored by Captain James Forsyth of Bengal Lancers in 1862 while he was searching for Indian Freedom Fighter Tantya Tope.
 The park holds the pride of being the first declared Reserved Forest Area of India due to its ecological and commercial importance.
 Later in the year 1999, this national park comes under Satpura Tiger Reserve along with Bori Sanctuary and Pachmarhi Sanctuary.
 The park won the TOFT Wildlife Tourism Award in the year 2010 for the Most Visitor Friendly wildlife destinations.